All Episodes

 I thought I read his letter and I acknowledged what he had said.

-And he goes on to excoriate me here for what happened on the program, even though I read his letter on the air, and even though I apologize, I got calls from other letter carriers saying, You back down to this bully.
+The page of the 07 september 07 newsletter is that i'm holding here in my formerly nicotine stained fingers, totally devoted to me, Rush's judgment not impaired by facts, and he goes on to excoriate me here for what happened on the program, even though I read his letter on the air and even though I apologize, I got calls from other letter carriers saying, you back down to this bully.

-Doesn't matter, it's what he's asserting, and I'm as a as a responsible host, I duly reported it.
+He's not the truth, what he's done doesn't matter, it's what he's asserting and i'm, as a as a responsible host, I duly reported it.

-I also have a press release from the National Association of Letter Carriers.
+I also have a press release from the National Association OF Letter Carriers.

-The headline this guy excoriates me, folks.
+The headline, this guy excoriates me, folks.

 He excoriates me for being wrong and not understanding it and not understanding that this union is wide open to all points of view.

-I get a copy of the press release here that the headline, Letter Carriers Union, endorses Hillary Clinton.
+I get a copy of the press release here that the headline Letter Carriers Union endorses Hillary Clinton.

 I wonder if Mo Thacker knows this guy, Bill Young.

-I mean, he represents all the call screeners out there.
+Mo Thacker is the United Screeners OF America uh, Union THUG, and he represents all the call screeners out there.

-So anyway, we have audio sound bites of this.
+So anyway, we have audio soundbites of this.

-Mr. President, we don't need another mission accomplished moment.
+Mr president, we don't need another mission accomplished moment.

 What we need is honesty and candor.

-That was after she had been endorsed, before the primaries have even begun by the National Association of Letter Carriers.
+That was after she had been endorsed, before the primaries have even begun, by the National Association OF Letter Carriers.

-Turns out this is illegal.
+In turns out this is illegal.

-Federal election commission rules make it illegal.
+Federal Election Commission rules make it illegal.

-They had to give back $80,000 in donations, and they asked the FEC, can we include an envelope and a note where we send the check back saying you can send it back to us if you do it in a legal and right way.
+We send the check back, saying you can send it back to us if you do it in a legal and right way?

 Whose laws are you talking about?

-How do you think those two guys reacting to this uh open, uh, Dawn?
+How do you think those two guys reacting to this uh open, uh dawn.

 All right.

-I made a prediction yesterday on the They were lawyers, by the way, folks.
+I made a prediction yesterday on the they were lawyers, by the way, folks.

-I I made a prediction.
+I made a prediction.

-How's this, Don?
+How's this, Dawn?

-Is this let me take a timeout?
+Let me take a timeout.

 We got lots to do.

-Folks, you won't believe what's coming up on the well, you will, because you expect broadcast excellence.
+Folks, you won't believe what's coming up on the well, you will because you expect broadcast excellence.

 You get that and more each and every busy broadcast day here on the EIB network.